 “Nutritionist” is an unregulated term - that said, it can be used by anyone who chooses to identify as one.
 RDNs must have at least a bachelor’s degree (including required dietetics curricula) as well as 1200 hours of supervised practice, known as the “dietetic internship.”
 Prospective RDNs must then pass the registration exam.
 The training and practice of RDNs relies on current, evidence-based research.

 Because we provide Medical Nutrition Therapy (MNT) for 1:1 sessions, and not simply “nutrition coaching,” our dietitians are only able to work in states that legally allow us to do so (ie: states we are licensed in).
-Those are AK, CT, HI, ID, IN, MA, NH, NY, OK, OR, PA, TX, UT, VT, WA, WI, WV, WY, AZ, CA, CO, FL, MI, and VA.
+Those are AK, AZ, CA, CO, CT, FL, GA, HI, ID, IN, MA, MI, MT, NH, NY, OK, OR, PA, TX, UT, VA, VT, WA, WI, WV, and WY.